Skip to main content

 Clear Descriptions

-Provide clear descriptions for your tools and parameters.
-The agent relies heavily on these descriptions to understand the tool's purpose, capabilities, and required inputs.
-Remember that the .describe()
+Provide clear descriptions for tools and parameters.
+The model relies on these to understand when and how to use tools.

 const badTool = createTool({